mrcheidel/time-object-db/README.md

 # Welcome to time-object-db

-## Objective:
+## Challenge:

+The challenge was to create a persistence system to store objects correlated with the date-time for later use without the need to install and maintain an exclusive service (external databases).

+This persistence system need to have a quickly search feature, for this reason we use binary tree and cascading indexes.

-The challenge was to create a database to store objects correlated over time for later use without the need to install and maintain exclusive services for this purpose.
-At the same time this database should be possible to use in cloud services such as the AWS Lamnda functions (high availability and auto scaling).
+At the same time this solution should be easy to deploy in cloud services such as the AWS Lambda functions (high availability and auto scaling).

 The main features of the time-object-db are:
 - Store Objects into metrics.
-- Fetch metrics Objects from a windows time (betweeen fromEpoc and toEpoc).
+- Fetch metrics Objects from a windows time (between  fromEpoc and toEpoc).
 - Delete Objects from an specific metric.

+### Development notes:

+time-object-db is developed using only **[node.js](https://nodejs.org/)**

+I'm developing this project in my free time from different places.
+For this reason, I use **[Repl.it](https://repl.it/)**, an online coding platform that allows me continue working regardless where I'm.

 ### How to use - API Contract:

-This database may be used directly from node.js or via RESTful API calls.
+This database may be used directly from your own node.js code or via RESTful API calls.

 [View & Execute the API contract](https://editor.swagger.io/?url=https://time-object-db.claudioheidel.repl.co/contract)